 I’m going to assume that you’re looking to create a stunning and professional-looking website?
-If so, that’s why you’re trying to decide between Squarespace and WordPress.
+If so, that’s why you’re trying to decide between Squarespace vs WordPress.

 They’re both massive contenders in the website builder market.
 Squarespace offers unmetered designs and high-quality templates, whilst WordPress.org (which is what we’re reviewing) offers an open-source platform with endless possibilities.